Beginning with Bees

 Beekeeping has long appealed to people from all walks-of-life.
 Part of its appeal today is the fact that it can be practiced with success in both town and county.
 The majority of beekeepers in the UK and Ireland keep a few colonies as a hobby but there are numerous beekeepers operating on a commercial scale, some small scale, some large.

 Traditionally, beekeeping has been a skill handed down from beekeeper to beekeeper.
-This remains the best way of learning the craft of learning the husbandry needed to keep honeybees.
+This remains the best way of learning the craft and husbandry needed to keep honeybees.
 Whether your intention is to provide a few jars of honey for family and friends or ultimately to become a commercial beekeeper, the best path to becoming a beekeeper will be through your local beekeeping association.

 Local beekeeping associations and beekeeping mentors provide a focused insight into the craft and into the honeybee colony.
 Most local associations hold monthly lectures and new or aspiring beekeepers are welcome.